AngleProtocol/angle-docs/guides/use-cases/ageur-power-usecase.md

 ![Angle agEUR from any token](../../.gitbook/assets/send-to-recipient2.png)

-**In one on-chain transaction, you can pay your contributors with any token, almost instantly, and at very low fees.**
+**In one onchain transaction, you can pay your contributors with any token, almost instantly, and at very low fees.**

 ## Withdrawing agEUR to a bank account